mmatteo-hub/RT2_Assignment1/README.md

 After that we are ready to proceede with the creation of the documentation.
 We have to open again the UI for Doxygen by the `doxywizard` shell command and we follow the same steps as for the Doxygen documentation ([here](https://github.com/mmatteo-hub/RT2_Assignment1/tree/doxygen) in the *Documentation generation* section).
-We have to keep attention to some differences:
+We have to keep attention to few differences:
 * the destination folder is *_build*;
 * we untick the *HTML* and *Latex* options inside the menù but we tick the *XML* one;
-* at the end of the preparation we do not have to run the Doxygen but to save the file as *Doxyfile.in* inside the package.
+* at the end of the preparation we do not have to run the Doxygen but we hvae to save the file as *Doxyfile.in* inside the package directory.

-Once this step is over we have to modify another file that was created with the *sphinx-quickstart* command: the *conf.py* file.
+Once this step is over we still have to modify another file that was created with the *sphinx-quickstart* command: the *conf.py* file.
 We have to add:
 ```python
 import os